example42/Example42-tutorials/slides/PuppetTutorial/02_Language_Basics.md

         $syslog_server = hiera(syslog_server)

-# Nodes
+# Nodes - Default classification

 A node is identified by the PuppetMaster by its **hostname** or **certname**

-You can decide what classes to assign to a node in different ways:
+By default you can decide what classes to assign to a each server with the node statement

-#### In the site manifest
+## In the site manifest
 Using Puppet language ( Starting from ```/etc/puppet/manifests/site.pp``` ) you can define nodes with a syntax like:

     node 'web01' {
       include apache
     }

-This is the default behaviour in Puppet Opensource.
+A node can inherit another node and include all the classes and variables defined for it:

+    node base {
+      include openssh
+      include ntp
+    }

+    node 'web01' inherits base {
+      include apache
+    }

+(Note: Using nodes' inheritance to assign classes is now deprecated)

+# Nodes - Alternative approaches

+Classes can be assigned to nodes in alternative ways:

-#### On an External Node Classifier (ENC)
+## On an External Node Classifier (ENC)
 Puppet can query an external source to retrieve the classes and the variables to assign to a node.
 This source is called External Node Classifier and can be anything that when interrogated via a script with the clients' certname returns a yaml file with the list of classes and parameters.

 Common ENC are Puppet DashBoard, Foreman and Puppet Enterprise (where the functionality of ENC is enabled by default).